JohnCoene/grapher/docs/docs/get-started.md

 #> # … with 90 more rows
 ```

-With data generated and the package loaded you can start using grapher.
+With data generated and the package loaded we can start visualising graphs.

 ## List